September 27, 2010

 Persian Grilled Saffron Chicken

-I know it took me a long time to blog about this most delicious and well-known joojeh kabab recipe but I tend to mostly blog about the everyday kinds of foods I make for my family of four.
-The only reason for this long over-due post might be the fact that I am more of a savory soup and stew (ash and khoresh) kind of person and I don't make kababs frequently even though I do enjoy them very much.
-They are a taste from my childhood.
+I know it's taken me a long time to finally share this most delicious and well-known joojeh kabab recipe.
+I tend to write more about the everyday dishes I cook for my family of four, and perhaps that's why this post is long overdue.
+The truth is, I'm more of a savory soup and stew (ash and khoresh) kind of person, and I don't make kababs very often, even though I truly enjoy them.
+They're a taste from my childhood and always bring back fond memories.

 Serves 4